 We now take our estimate of expected return and standard deviation and plug it in the standard normal conversion equation and get the following results

 But before our work is complete we need to make a tweak.

 The standard normal distribution we have used above calculates the probability of S(t) < X, while we need S(t) >= X. It’s not a big hurdle.
 All we need to do is rather than use the Z score, d, use (-d) and our job is done.

 We multiply our result above with (-1) across and simplify to our now very familiar value of d2.

-If you would prefer to follow the above discussion using a video format for better understanding, here is the series we had originally promised.
+If you would prefer to follow the above discussion using a video format for better understanding, here is the series:

-The second video in the series look at extending that intuition to building Excel based simulators for simulating financial securities.
+The second video in the series looks at extending that intuition to building EXCEL based simulators for simulating financial securities.
 Once you have reviewed the videos you are now ready to understand the difference between N(d1) and N(d2).
 (Time – 19 minutes)

-You are now armed with sufficient knowledge to be dangerous with an Excel spread sheet.
-The third video in the series walks you through the structure of a simple Monte Carlo simulator model that can be used to simulate a financial security.
+You are now armed with sufficient knowledge to be dangerous with an EXCEL spreadsheet.
+The third video walks you through the structure of a simple Monte Carlo simulator model to simulate a financial security.
 Please note that we don’t walk through the actual model building process, just the model.
-If you have been diligently following what we have been up to so far, the model building piece shouldn’t be that difficult.
+If you have been diligently following us so far, the model building piece shouldn’t be that difficult.
 If you still need help, drop me a line and I can share a few more useful hints and tips.
 (Time – 10 minutes)

 The fourth and final video uses this simple model to reinforce the concepts we have just discussed.
-Specifically the intuition behind the two probabilities – N(d1) and N(d2) with a special focus on the variations around S(t) > X – or terminal S being greater than the strike price.
+Specifically, the intuition behind the two probabilities – N(d1) and N(d2).
+And a special focus on the variations around S(t) > X – or the terminal S being greater than the strike price.
 (Time – 15 minutes)